mrsalmanahmad/mrsalmanahmad/README.md

 ### Hello, I'm Salman Ahmad! 👋

-- 🔭 I’m currently working on Automation using Python
+- 🔭 I’m currently working as Test Automation Engineer
 - 🌱 I’m currently learning Intermediate Machine Learning from Kaggle
 - 👯 I’m looking to collaborate on Machine Learning
 - 🤔 I’m looking for help with building a Mobile Application